 People want to get involved and do something meaningful and powerful.
 We shouldn’t just put them into positions that don’t provide opportunities for growth.
 Some people have been responsible for taking the offering for years, and anyone can do it.
 Let’s help get those volunteers into areas where they can grow and mature in Christ.

-How mobile giving solves this: When people are responsible for their own giving, there is no need to create middle-man positions that require volunteer time—ensuring that we can use them for important ministry!
+How mobile giving solves this: When people are responsible for their own giving, there is no need to create middle-man positions that require volunteer time.
+It ensures that we can use them for important ministry!

 - It enables spiritual immaturity

 By constantly prompting people to give, we’re not really training them to be givers.
-And when I talk to other pastors about why we hold on to this practice, their answer is almost always that people won’t give otherwise.
-The fact that we think that we have to pass the plate every week or else people won’t be generous is proof that the way we’re doing things is enabling people to stay at their current level of maturity when it comes to giving.
+When I talk to other pastors about why we continue this practice, their answer is almost always that people won’t give otherwise.
+We think we have to pass the church offering plate every week or else people won’t be generous.
+This is proof that the way we’re doing things is enabling people to stay at their current level of maturity when it comes to giving.

-How mobile giving solves this: Collecting offerings using sources like mobile giving puts the responsibility on the Christian to be responsible for their resources—and on leadership to train them to be givers.
-And we can wean people off of a stimulus/response model of Christian generosity.
+How mobile giving solves this: Collecting offerings using sources like mobile giving puts the responsibility on the Christian to be responsible for their resources.
+It also puts responsibility on leadership to train them to be givers.
+We can wean people off of a stimulus/response model of Christian generosity.

 - It doesn’t encourage sacrificial giving

-In a 2014 survey by Bankrate, it was discovered that fewer than two out of five customers carry less than $20 in their wallet at any given time, and more than two-thirds carry less than $50 in their wallets.
+In a 2014 survey by Bankrate, it was discovered that fewer than two out of five customers carry less than $20 in their wallet at any given time.
+More than two-thirds carry less than $50 in their wallets.
 USA Today said in a 2014 piece that between 2003 and 2012, the number of checks written fell by 18.3 billion—a little less than half.

 If you have a special speaker or mission Sunday and have to take two offerings, you’re dipping back into the pockets of people who don’t have too much to give, and already have given what they felt they could spare.